FeatureBaseDB/featurebase-docs/docs/cloud/cloud-org/cloud-org-billing.md

 ## Billing cycle

-* Billing follows a 30-day cycle that starts on the date your organization was created.
+* Billing follows a monthly cycle that starts on the date your organization was created

 ## Paying your bill

-* At the end of the billing cycle, an invoice is issued and the payment method you have on file will automatically be charged the listed amount
+* An invoice is issued at the end of the billing cycle and your payment method is automatically charged
+* An email confirmation will be sent with the invoice and payment details to the email that created the organization

 ## Questions about your bill